The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 Can my employer require me to use my accrued annual leave if I am absent from work due to a bushfire?

-The position may be different if you are covered by a modern award or enterprise agreement.
+This position may be different if you are covered by a modern award or enterprise agreement which contains provisions about requirements to take leave.

 Can I take unpaid leave if I am absent from work due to a bushfire?

-The National Employment Standards does not provide for an express entitlement to unpaid leave (other than unpaid carer’s leave, parental leave and community service leave).
+The National Employment Standards does not provide for an express entitlement to unpaid leave (other than in specific circumstances such as unpaid carer’s leave, parental leave and community service leave).

-Your entitlements under the National Employment Standards (for example, personal/carer's leave and annual leave) will not continue to accrue while you are on unpaid leave.
+During unpaid leave, your 'continuity of service' (how long you have worked for the employer) is not broken.
+However, your entitlements under the National Employment Standards (for example, personal/carer's leave and annual leave) will not accrue while you are on unpaid leave.

 Can I take time off work to volunteer to fight bushfires?